ghaerdi/dotfiles/README.md

 # Tutorial

-Alert: I recommend read and study all commands instead follow this guide step by step.
+Alert: This tutorial is make for personal uses.
+If you want follow this tutorial I recommend read and study all commands instead follow this guide step by step.
 Depending of your system (BIOS or UEFI) the installation change a little bit (I'm using a BIOS system).
 I will share different links to the ArchWiki documentation.

-Another alert: This tutorial is in progress.

 ## Install Arch